 Dating back to 1913, the Lamar Hunt US Open Cup is the oldest current national cup competition in United States soccer and is among the oldest in the world (including the second-oldest continuously operating).
 The tournament is open to all affiliated amateur and professional teams in the United States in an effort to crown a true national champion.

 In a nutshell, the Open Cup is very similar to domestic cup competitions popular throughout Europe, South America and the rest of the world.
 Cup competitions, which usually run concurrent with a country’s league season, are open in the early stages to any club that can qualify, giving local amateur teams a chance to compete against the best teams a country has to offer.
-(American sports fans: imagine your local minor league baseball team getting to play the New York Yankees in a March Madness-style single-elimination tournament)

-In leagues like the English Premier League, the Serie A in Italy and the Bundesliga in Germany, cup competitions are prestigious tournaments waged between teams in a country’s strongest league like Manchester United, AC Milan and Bayern Munich of Germany’s Bundesliga, and smaller teams like Watford FC in England, a small-time club that hit it big in 1984 by making it all the way to the Football Association Cup Final.
-The unfashionable Chesterfield of the Second Division (the third flight in England) advanced to the semifinals of the 1997 FA Cup and most recently bottom feeders Wigan Athletic stunned Manchester City to win the 2013 FA Cup Final.
-In Germany, the biggest German Cup surprise came in 1993 when Hertha Berlin’s reserve team (3rd Division) reached the Final.
+In leagues like the English Premier League, the Serie A in Italy and the Bundesliga in Germany, cup competitions are prestigious tournaments waged between a country’s strongest teams like Manchester United, AC Milan and Bayern Munich, and smaller teams like Watford FC in England, a small-time club that hit it big in 1984 by making it all the way to the FA Cup Final.
+The unfashionable Chesterfield of the Second Division (the third flight in England) advanced to the semifinals of the 1997 F.A.
+Cup in England before finally losing.

 HISTORY OF THE US OPEN CUP